Bruneez/e-portfolio/README.md

 ![Create a CV](https://github.com/user-attachments/assets/fef33834-c768-4b98-9405-081f2e3692c4)

-### ✨ Reflection
+### ✨ 🏁 Reflection

 As part of my career preparation, I completed a **CV creation module** to learn how to effectively showcase my skills, experience, and qualifications to potential employers.
 This task involved both theoretical learning (via quizzes) and practical application.

-The objectives were to:
-- Understand the core purpose and structure of a professional CV.
-- Learn how to organize sections (e.g., work experience, education, skills) for maximum impact.
-- Identify common mistakes and best practices in CV writing.
+The objectives were to Understand the core purpose and structure of a professional CV, learn how to organize sections (e.g., work experience, education, skills) for maximum impact.Identify common mistakes and best practices in CV writing.

 I approached this task by:
 1. **Engaging with the quiz questions** to test my understanding of CV fundamentals (e.g., reverse-chronological order for work experience).